Graph Machine Learning in the Era of Large Language Models (LLMs): Future Directions

 \subsection{Efficiency}

-While LLMs have proven effective in constructing GFMs, their operational efficiency, particularly in processing large and complex graphs, is still a significant challenge~\cite{xue2023efficient}.
+While LLMs have proven effective in building more powerful Graph ML methods, their operational efficiency, particularly in processing large and complex graphs, is still a significant challenge~\cite{xue2023efficient,qu2024survey}.
 For example, the use of APIs like GPT4 for large-scale graph tasks can lead to high costs under current billing models.
-Additionally, deploying open-source large models (e.g., LLaMa) for parameter updates or just inference in local environments demands substantial computational resources and storage.
+Additionally, deploying open-source LLMs (e.g., LLaMa) for parameter updates or just inference in local environments demands substantial computational resources and storage.
 Therefore, enhancing the efficiency of LLMs for graph tasks remains a critical issue.
 Recent studies introduce techniques like LoRA~\cite{hu2021lora} and QLoRA~\cite{dettmers2023qlora} to fine-tune LLM parameters more efficiently.
-Furthermore, model pruning~\cite{ma2023llm,xia2023sheared} is also a promising method to increase efficiency by removing redundant parameters or structures from LLMs, thereby simplifying their application in graph machine learning.
+Furthermore, model pruning~\cite{ma2023llm,xia2023sheared} is also a promising method to increase efficiency by removing redundant parameters or structures from LLMs, thereby simplifying their application in Graph ML.